Updated: July 14, 2025

 Documentation and Supplement Handling

-Hidden damage is common — especially in collisions involving frame rails, unibody structure, or crumple zones.
+Hidden damage is common — particularly in collisions involving frame rails, unibody structure, or crumple zones.
 After disassembly, the shop must document new findings with photos, measurements, and OEM procedure citations, then submit a supplement to your insurer promptly.
-A shop that waits days to submit supplements, or submits them without supporting documentation, will stall your claim and extend your rental period.
-Ask how they handle supplements, and what their typical turnaround is from teardown to supplement submission.
+A shop that delays supplements — or submits them without supporting documentation — will stall your claim and extend your rental period.
+As a result, ask specifically about their typical turnaround time from teardown to supplement submission.

 Ask: “How quickly do you submit supplements after teardown, and what documentation do you include?”